 - If you are traveling internationally please verify your passport is still valid.
 Many people make the mistake of buying their ticket, making their reservations for their accommodations and not making sure they can get there.
 Some countries require a passport to be valid a minimum of 6 months before it expires to enter the country.

 - If the thought of flying is a bit scary for you, that’s normal.
 You can always get a prescription from your doctor if you need to but there are over the counter natural meds that can help you relax and sleep on the plane.

-- You know the things you are going to want to use during your flight so make sure to keep those at the top of your carry-on bag so you can have easy access to them.
+- You know the things you are going to want to use during your flight.
+Make sure to keep those at the top of your carry-on bag so you can have easy access to them.
 This will prevent you from digging through your bag trying to find what you need.
-Again, if you have my packing cubes you won’t have this problem!

 9. Give yourself plenty of time to get your connecting flight